williamdemeo/DedekindTransposition/README.md

+## Notes on a general Dedekind transposition principle

 If L is a modular lattice, then for any two elements a and b in L, the intervals [b, a V b] and [a ^ b, a] are isomorphic.